 Mining and petroleum royalties

-The Northern Territory (NT) owns all minerals, other than uranium, and imposes a mineral royalty on mine production.
+The Northern Territory (NT) owns all minerals, except uranium, and imposes a mineral royalty on mine production.

-Every six months, the mine owner must pay the royalties it estimates are due, based on the net value of the mined commodity sold or removed from the mine site.
+Every six months, the mining tenement holder must make provisional payments.
+These are based on the net value of the mined commodity sold or removed without sale from the production unit.

-A mine owner may have to pay penalties if their estimate and payments were less than 80% of the actual amount due.
+Royalty payers may have to pay additional royalty if their provisional payments were less than 80% of the assessed royalty payable.

 The NT owns all reserves of petroleum onshore and in coastal waters.

-In return for the right to extract petroleum, producers pay the NT government royalties on production at the rate of 10% of gross value at the wellhead.
+In return for the right to extract petroleum, licencees pay the NT government royalties on production at the rate of 10% of gross value at the wellhead.

 Private royalty arrangements may be made between a mine owner and another party.